 The primary mission of the College of Agricultural Sciences is to help Puerto Rico realize its maximum potential for agricultural development and to contribute to the solution of many social, economic, environmental and cultural problems of concern to the people of Puerto Rico, the Caribbean Region and the USA.
-The vital development mission is carried out thorough the three closely related functions of formal higher education, research and extension.
+The vital development mission is carried out through the three closely related functions of formal higher education, research and extension.

-The formal higher education program of College of Agricultural Sciences conducted through the Faculty of Agricultural Sciences are concerned with the education of young men and women to serve in the Puerto Rico growing and increasingly complex agricultural industry.
-The curricula for the different fields of study are structured to provide the business, technological and basic science education necessary for graduates to meet the ever changing needs of the diverse and highly specialized agriculture and related business and industries.
-Instructional programs provide a strong foundation into the natural sciences, social sciences and humanities, and economics, which support curricula in agricultural sciences and food sciences and technology.
+The formal higher education program of the College of Agricultural Sciences conducted through the Faculty of Agricultural Sciences are concerned with the education of young men and women to serve in the growing and increasingly complex agricultural industries of Puerto Rico.
+The curricula for the different fields of study are structured to provide the business, technological and basic science education necessary for graduates to meet the ever changing needs of diverse and highly specialized agriculture and related business and industries.

+Instructional programs provide a strong foundation in the Natural Sciences, Social Sciences and Humanities, and Economics, which support curricula in Agricultural Sciences and Food Sciences and Technology.
 The faculty trained in the basic and applied sciences pertaining to agriculture and related areas consists of scholars whose contributions to instruction, research and cooperative extension are recognized well beyond the reaches of this university.

-In order to accomplish these aims, the Faculty of Agricultural Sciences offers programs of options leading to the Bachelor's Degree: 1) General Agriculture, 2) Agronomy-Crops, 3) Agronomy-Soils, 4) Horticulture, 5) Animal Industry, 6)Crop Protection, 7)Agribusiness, 8) Agricultural Education Teacher preparation, 9) Agricultural Extension Education, 10) Agricultural Economics, and 11) Mechanical Agricultural Technology.
+To accomplish these aims, the Faculty of Agricultural Sciences offers programs leading to the Bachelor's Degree in: 1) Agribusiness, 2) Agricultural Economics, Agronomy-Crops, 4) Agronomy-Soils, 5) Animal Industry, 6) Crop Protection, 7) Education in Agricultural Extension, 8) General Agriculture, 9) Horticulture, 10) Mechanical Agricultural Technology, and 11) Vocational Agriculture Education.
 In addition the Faculty offers a non-degree program of study in Pre-Veterinary Sciences for those students who will be pursing studies in veterinary medicine.

 The Faculty of Agricultural Sciences also offers graduate courses and programs leading to the Master of Science Degree.
-Through that program and courses the students are able to specialize in the following discipline: 1) Agronomy-Crops, 2) Agronomy-Soils, 3) Animal Industry, 4) Agricultural Economics, 5) Agricultural Education, 6) Agricultural Extension Education, 7) Crop Protection, 8) Food Sciences and technology, 9) Horticulture.
+Through that program and courses the students are able to specialize in the following discipline:

+1) Agronomy-Crops, 2) Agronomy-Soils, 3) Animal Industry, 4) Agricultural Economics, 5) Agricultural Education, 6) Agricultural Extension Education, 7) Crop Protection, 8) Food Sciences and Technology, 9) Horticulture.
 For more information regarding these programs, refer to the Graduate Studies Bulletin of Information.